As well as making my dolls I love to repair well loved old dolls and I am also very happy teaching doll making.

 |Tall Doll – 35cm||Round Doll – 35cm, with limbs that can be moved|

 The materials are organic and local (UK) where possible.

 The head is made of washed and carded organic wool covered in a bandage then shaped with strong cotton thread.
-The skin is a good quality cotton tricot in a choice of three colours.
-Then the eyes and mouth are embroidered on.
+The skin is a good quality cotton tricot in a choice of colours.
+The the eyes and mouth are embroidered on.
 For the hair I crochet a cap then sew the hair yarn into it.

 I often use a lovely supplier for the brown hair colours using natural un-dyed wool from traditional and rare British breeds of organic sheep at Garthenor in Wales (www.organicpurewool.co.uk).

 The dolls are stuffed with organic sheep’s wool from Rosewood farm in Yorkshire (www.rosewoodfarms.co.uk) where the sheep “live entirely on our synthetic fertiliser and pesticide free pastures, lamb naturally without human intervention and require no routine medication or synthetic pesticides, meaning a residue-free fleece and an entirely sustainable and natural end-product” All good to know if your child is cuddling their doll to sleep at night.

 - Warmth.
 Wool is a natural insulator and absorbs a wonderfully warm feeling within the dolls.